bank-vaults/vault-secrets-webhook/deploy/charts/vault-secrets-webhook/README.md

 **Homepage:** <https://bank-vaults.dev>

 This chart will install a mutating admission webhook, that injects an executable to containers in Pods which than can request secrets from Vault through environment variable definitions.
-Also, it can inject statically into ConfigMaps, Secrets, and CustomResources.
+It can also inject statically into ConfigMaps, Secrets, and CustomResources.

-## Before you start

-Before you install this chart you must create a namespace for it, this is due to the order in which the resources in the charts are applied (Helm collects all of the resources in a given Chart and it's dependencies, groups them by resource type, and then installs them in a predefined order (see [here](https://github.com/helm/helm/blob/release-2.10/pkg/tiller/kind_sorter.go#L29) - Helm 2.10).

-The `MutatingWebhookConfiguration` gets created before the actual backend Pod which serves as the webhook itself, Kubernetes would like to mutate that pod as well, but it is not ready to mutate yet (infinite recursion in logic).

 ## Using External Vault Instances